bfkfkeot63/cursor-reset-tools/README.md

 For best results when creating new Cursor accounts:

+- **Use Integrated Atomic Mail Generator**: Generate disposable emails and capture verification codes directly within the app
+- **Change IP When Needed**: If you encounter "too many requests" errors, toggle your mobile data to get a new IP address
-- **Use Disposable Email**: We recommend using [Sazumi Cloud - Email Disposable](https://mail.sazumi.com) service which works well with Cursor and doesn't get blocked
+- **Use Disposable Email Services**: Alternatively, you can use [Sazumi Cloud - Email Disposable](https://mail.sazumi.com) which works well with Cursor
-- Reset machine ID before each new registration
+- **Reset Machine ID First**: Always reset your machine ID before creating a new Cursor account
-- Use private/incognito browser window for registration
+- **Use Private Browsing**: Register with private/incognito browser windows
-- Clear browser cookies after registration
+- **Clear Cookies**: Clear browser cookies after registration for better security

 ## Technologies Used

 - **Backend**: Node.js, Express
 - **Frontend**: HTML, CSS, JavaScript
 - **Template Engine**: EJS
+- **Email API**: AtomicMail.io API integration
-- **Utilities**: uuid, fs-extra, node-machine-id
+- **Utilities**: uuid, fs-extra, node-machine-id, node-fetch, user-agents

 ## ⚠️ Disclaimer